go-acoustic/ConnectDebug-SP/README.md

 ## Troubleshooting

-If you are using Debug version, then you may edit your project's scheme in XCode and add environmental variable `EODebug`and set its value to 1; also add environmental variable `TLF_DEBUG` and set its value to 1.
+If you are using Debug version, then you may edit your project's scheme in XCode and add environmental variable `EODebug`and set its value to 1; also add environmental variable `CONNECT_DEBUG` and set its value to 1.
 This will make the SDK to start writing debug logs to your xcode console window.
 If and when you want to report issues, the Connect support engineers will ask you for these logs.

 ## License